UndeadZeratul/uzHDAddon/readme.md

 Credits:

 - Matt, for creating Hideous Destructor itself, including the Brontornis HUD Sprites as well as the default ironsight sprites
+- PrettyFist, for the Greely pickup & HUD sprites
+- AdianoTMO69, for the Shortened version of PrettyFist's Greely HUD sprites